 In terms of timescale, urticaria can be classified into:

-- Chronic urticaria - where the rash persists for more than six weeks.
+- Chronic urticaria - where symptoms persist for more than six weeks.

-Approximately 15% of people experience urticaria at some time in their lives.
 Acute urticaria is much more common than chronic urticaria.
-(Estimated lifetime incidence is 1 in 6 people compared to 1 in 1,000.)
-The prevalence rate for chronic urticaria has been estimated as 1-5 per 1,000.
-Acute urticaria is most common in children and is more common in women than in men, particularly in the 30-60 age range.
+The lifetime prevalence for all types of urticaria is 8-10%, compared to 20% for acute urticaria.
+The prevalence rate for chronic urticaria has been estimated as 2-3%.
+Acute urticaria is more common in children and adolescents than in adults, and is more common in women than in men, with a peak age range of 20-40.
 It is more common in individuals who have atopy.

 Urticaria is due to activation of mast cells in the skin, resulting in the release of histamine and other mediators.
 These chemicals cause capillary leakage, which causes the swelling of the skin, and vasodilation causing the erythematous reaction.
 There may be a trigger identified which causes this release but often the cause is not identifiable, particularly in chronic urticaria.
 An autoimmune reaction is thought to be involved in many such cases.

 Some of the triggers are listed below within the classification section.

 There are some differences in terminology and classification internationally.

 In acute urticaria, a cause is identified in only about half of cases.
 Possible triggers include: